How to Become a Licensed Counselor in South Dakota

 How Do I Become a Professional Counselor in South Dakota?

 South Dakota is a wonderful state to learn and practice counseling.
-Those who feel called to this fantastic career should know that jobs in this field are expected to grow by more than 14% through the year 2020 according to the South Dakota Department of Labor and Regulation.
+Those who feel called to this fantastic career should know that jobs in this field are expected to grow by about 13% through the year 2030 according to the South Dakota Department of Labor and Regulation.
 Professionals in this state are offered competitive salaries higher than the national average.
 With the right education and training, you can start your career in this exciting field.

 What Are the Requirements to Become a Counselor in South Dakota?